 - Cryptocurrency miner malware.

-How to secure my passwords and other data from "Your Mac Is Heavily Damaged" Scam?
+How to Secure My Data from "Your Mac Is Heavily Damaged" Scam?

 With few simple actions.
 First and foremost, it is imperative that you follow these steps: